secretstartups/handbook/okrs/index.html.md

 1. Review to ensure that information should not be [limited access](/handbook/communication/confidentiality-levels/#internal).
 If the information is limited access, use code name if relevant or link to a supporting issue that is limited access.
 1. Click create and the key results will appear under the corresponding objective.

-Watch this video for how to add objectives and key results and align them with CEO OKRs(at the 3:00 minute mark):
+Watch this video for a demo on how to use GitLab for OKR management:

 <figure class="video_container">
-  <iframe src="https://youtu.be/MFDnUzNadOQ" frameborder="0" allowfullscreen="true"> </iframe>
+  <iframe src="https://www.youtube.com/embed/MFDnUzNadOQ" frameborder="0" allowfullscreen="true"> </iframe>
 </figure>

 #### How to Align Team OKRs to the CEO OKRs